angular/angular/aio/content/guide/lifecycle-hooks.md

 In this example, a `CounterComponent` uses the `ngOnChanges()` method to log a change every time the parent component increments its input `counter` property.

-This example applies the `SpyDirective` from the previous example to the `CounterComponent` log, in order to watch the creation and destruction of log entries.
+This example applies the `SpyDirective` from the previous example to the `CounterComponent` log, to watch the creation and destruction of log entries.

 {@a onchanges}